 Hiring a PI can be a vital decision in certain situations:

 Missing persons cases are among the most challenging and emotionally draining types of investigations.
-They require a mix of intuition, legal knowledge, and investigative skill.
+They need a mix of intuition, legal knowledge, and investigative skill.
 Private investigators offer a vital resource in these cases, especially when time, sensitivity, and persistence matter most.